oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Challenge Retrieval {#challenge-retrieval}

-This section defines an optional mechanism that allows a Client to request a fresh Challenge from the Authorization Server to be used for the OAuth-Client-Attestation-PoP.
+This section defines an optional mechanism that allows a Client to request a fresh Challenge from the Authorization Server to be included in the Client Attestation PoP JWT.
 This construct may be similar or equivalent to a nonce, see [](terminology).
-The challenge is opaque to the client.
+The value of the challenge is opaque to the client.

 An Authorization Server MAY offer a challenge endpoint, that it MUST signal via the metadata entry `challenge_endpoint`.
 If the Authorization Server offers a challenge endpoint, the Client MUST retrieve a challenge and MUST use this challenge in the OAuth-Attestation-PoP as defined in (#client-attestation-pop-jwt).